Whimsy Stick

 Mistake #4

-No structured drive outlet before high-risk situations
+No structured drive outlet before high-risk moments

 Mistake #5